 Steps to Earning Substance Abuse Counselor Certification in Arizona

 The flow of illegal drugs in Arizona has left devastation in its wake.
 Fentanyl drives opioid fatalities here, which were up a mind-blowing 80 percent between 2018 and 2022.
 Easier to traffic, cheaper, and more potent than many other illicit drugs, fentanyl is on everyone’s radar here, including the Drug Enforcement Administration.
-In fact, the DEA reports that as much as 85 percent of all fentanyl that crosses into the US comes through the Arizona-Mexico border.
+In fact, the DEA reports that most fentanyl enters the US through southwest border ports of entry, but exact Arizona-specific figures are not broken out.
 Of all the opioid deaths reported in Arizona in 2021, a shocking 94 percent involved synthetics like fentanyl.

 From major metro areas like Phoenix and Tucson to the smallest of suburbs, opportunities to become part of the solution to Arizona’s drug crisis are widespread and growing.
-Whether you’re lending your talents to hospital systems, state-run inpatient and outpatient treatment centers, correctional facilities, or independently owned and managed private practices, becoming a substance abuse counselor in Arizona means making a difference in the lives of those afflicted by addiction and those who love them.
+Whether you’re lending your talents to hospital systems, state-run inpatient and outpatient treatment centers, correctional facilities, or independently owned and managed private practices, becoming a substance abuse counselor in Arizona means making a difference in the lives of those struggling with addiction and their loved ones.

 Drug Overdose Deaths Reach New Highs, Creating a Greater Urgency for Skilled Substance Use Disorder Treatment Professionals

 Tucson is also fighting its own battle with illegal drugs and addiction.
-In recent years, narcotics investigators have seized hundreds of pounds of “super meth,” the super-potent —and pure— meth being produced in Mexican drug labs.
-In 2021, Pima County reported nearly 500 overdose deaths, much of which were caused by a mixture of opioids and stimulants, including meth.
+In recent years, narcotics investigators have seized hundreds of pounds of “super meth,” the super-potent and pure meth being produced in Mexican drug labs.
+In 2021, Pima County reported nearly 500 overdose deaths, many of which were caused by a mixture of opioids and stimulants, including meth.

-And in Mesa, fentanyl pills are flooding the streets.
-In 2021, the city reported 811 overdose deaths – more than 12 times higher than in 2017.
+In Mesa, fentanyl pills are flooding the streets.
+Overdose deaths in Mesa rose significantly between 2017 and 2021, in line with statewide trends.
 Mesa Fire and Medical now responds to as many as 200 opioid overdose calls every month.

 Steps to Becoming Certified as a Substance Abuse Counselor in Arizona

-The Arizona State Board of Behavioral Health Examiners credentials substance abuse counselors in Arizona.
-Arizona is unique in that it offers three credentials that are usually achieved consecutively:
+The Arizona State Board of Behavioral Health Examiners credentials substance abuse counselors in the state of Arizona.
+Arizona offers three credentials that are usually achieved consecutively:

 All three certification levels are permitted to perform substance abuse counseling services.
-However, hiring preference is often given to counselors with LISAC credentials since they have the legal authority to diagnose and provide clinical services without oversight.
+Hiring preference is often given to counselors with LISAC credentials since they have the legal authority to diagnose and provide clinical services without oversight.

 Note: You can skip many of these steps on your way to earning LISAC certification if you already hold or choose to earn more advanced degrees.
-Here we shown all the required steps to provide a clear progression from one credential to the next but have also included Tip! sections throughout to provide you with options for fast- tracking LISAC certification.
+Here, we outline all the required steps to provide a clear progression from one credential to the next, and have also included a helpful tip.
+Sections throughout provide options for fast-tracking LISAC certification.

 Here are the steps you’ll need to take to work your way through the credentialing system and become a Licensed Independent Substance Abuse Counselor (LISAC) and provide substance abuse counseling services on an independent basis: